 But the turnaround story wouldn’t be complete without the human element, and an important part of the restoration took the form of outreach to the local community.
 Livelihoods in the village of Cong had been intertwined with the castle for centuries, and yet those ties had deteriorated along with the building and the grounds.
 These days the local community has a thriving and symbiotic relationship with the castle, and the staff who have worked there for decades are proud again to be a part of one of Ireland’s great masterpieces.

-When you book through National Geographic Unique Lodges of the World, you’ll have an exclusive opportunity to step back in time with a local historian, who will share tales from the long and colorful history of Ashford Castle.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Ashford Castle, National Geographic guests can step back in time with a local historian, who will share tales from the long and colorful history of the castle.
 Find out how the influential Guinness family helped preserve this castle, and peruse the original albums of Lady Ardilaun, a treasure trove of Irish history that few have seen.

 It is notoriously difficult to run a castle efficiently, but this one is working hard to reverse that stereotype.
 Ashford Castle is as close to green as a massive medieval building can get: modern windows prevent drafts, lights are being replaced with LED bulbs (a 90% savings in lighting energy), re-usable glass water bottles are supplied, and high-efficiency LPG burners are used for heat.
 Wastewater is treated onsite, and energy, water, and waste consumption are monitored and reported monthly by a third-party auditor, Green Hospitality (Ireland).
 The surrounding forests are carefully monitored, and native species are planted when non-native plants die.
 There are efforts to preserve and expand habitats for several endangered species, notably red squirrels and robins.